scalikejdbc/devteam-app/README.md

 https://github.com/seratch/scalikejdbc/wiki/SQLInterpolation

-## Model examples
+## Query DSL Examples

-There are some examples under `src/main/scala/devteam/model`.
+Query DSL is a DRY and typesafe way to write SQL.
+There are some examples that effectively use Query DSL under `src/main/scala/devteam/model`.
 These are simple model example that use Query DSL.

 https://github.com/seratch/devteam-app/tree/master/src/main/scala/devteam/model

-Try ScalikeJDBC on `sbt console`!

-### Query DSL
+You can use Query DSL directly on `sbt console`:

-DRY and typesafe way to write SQL.

 ```
 val typesafe = withSQL {